MicrosoftDocs/visualstudio-docs/docs/javascript/compile-typescript-code-nuget.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-You can add TypeScript support to your projects using the TypeScript SDK, available by default in the Visual Studio installer or by using the NuGet package.
-For projects developed in Visual Studio 2019 or later, we encourage you to use the TypeScript NuGet package for greater portability across different platforms and environments.
+Use the TypeScript NuGet package to add TypeScript support to your ASP.NET Core projects.
+Starting in Visual Studio 2019, it is recommended that you use the NuGet package instead of the TypeScript SDK, which is available by default in the Visual Studio installer.
+The TypeScript NuGet package provides greater portability across different platforms and environments.

 For ASP.NET Core projects, one common usage for the NuGet package is to compile TypeScript using the .NET Core CLI.
 Unless you manually edit your project file to import build targets from a TypeScript SDK installation, the NuGet package is the only way to enable TypeScript compilation using .NET Core CLI commands such as `dotnet build` and `dotnet publish`.
-Also, for [MSBuild integration](https://www.staging-typescript.org/docs/handbook/compiler-options-in-msbuild.html) with ASP.NET Core and TypeScript, choose the NuGet package over the npm package.
+Also, for [MSBuild integration](https://www.staging-typescript.org/docs/handbook/compiler-options-in-msbuild.html) with ASP.NET Core and TypeScript, choose the NuGet package.

+> [!IMPORTANT]
+> For projects based on the JavaScript Project System (JSPS), or *.esproj* projects, use the [npm package](../javascript/compile-typescript-code-npm.md) instead of NuGet to add TypeScript support.

 ## Add TypeScript support with NuGet